 THE TARGET: DEVIL WEED (CHROMOLAENA ODORATA)

 - Distribution: C. odorata was first detected in Hawai‘i at the Kahuku Training Area on the north shore of O‘ahu in January 2011.
-The weed is found in Kahana Valley, Pūpūkea, and ʻAiea on ʻOahu, and has recently been identified in the Hilo region on Hawaiʻi island.
+The weed has been found in Kahana Valley, Pūpūkea, and ʻAiea on ʻOahu, and has recently been identified in Hilo and the Puna District on Hawaiʻi island.
 C. odorata is native to Central and South America and is a well-documented pan-global pest in the tropics worldwide.

 THE CANDIDATE: Cecidochares connexa